brainsatplay/docs/README.md

 ### The Library
 **docs** autogenerates documentation for Brains@Play applications as they recompose the web.
 This allows developers to generate thorough documentation automatically!

-> **Note**: This is still just a rough implementation of a docs generation API.
-It's not gonna really work how you want (yet)!

 We use https://showdownjs.com/ to generate HTML from .md files.

 ##### Roadmap